 If you have any questions regarding the Resident Associate application, please email the Residential Life Coordinator team at firstname.lastname@example.org.

 Resident Associates (RAs) facilitate cohesiveness and community within the student residences–both undergraduate and graduate–and are responsible for ensuring that students on our campus are able to live and study in a comfortable and hospitable environment.
 RAs also identify and respond to concerns and issues and are responsible for furthering the education and awareness of the community.
 RAs conduct programming, enforce Institute policies, provide support to individual students, and address housing needs.
-They serve as key players in Caltech Cares initiatives and as liaisons to Caltech offices, including the Undergraduate and Graduate Deans offices, Student Wellness Services, Caltech Security, the Center for Inclusion and Diversity, the Safety Office, Student Housing, the Office of Residential Experience, and other Student Affairs departments.
+They serve as key players in Caltech Cares initiatives and as liaisons to Caltech offices, including the Undergraduate and Graduate Deans offices, Student Wellness Services, Security, the Center for Inclusion and Diversity, the Safety Office, Student Housing, the Office of Residential Experience, and other Student Affairs offices.

 - As members of the Caltech community, Resident Associates are expected to uphold, follow, and enforce Caltech's Honor Code, the Code of Conduct, and all other Caltech policies and procedures, and serve as an appropriate role model for students.
-RAs are also expected to comply with local, state and federal laws.
+RAs are also expected to comply with local, state, and federal laws.

 - An RA is expected to be a student in good standing with the Institute and must be making satisfactory academic progress.
 If any of these are in question, an RA can be removed from the role.

 - Please note that RAs are not allowed to have pets.
 Please review the pet policy for more information.

 For complete details, see RA Role Full Description.

 - Submit an RA Application & Advisor Form